rajcspsg/aerospike-test/README.md

 This project depends on aerospike-demo and benchmarks the CRUD operations on aerospike.

-Run this project using the command `gradle :aerospike-benchmark-demo:jmh --stacktrace`
+Run this project using the command `gradle :aerospike-benchmark-demo:jmh`